anton-johansson/server/apt-repository/README.md

 # APT Repository

-A Docker container that hosts a simple APT repository over HTTP using apache.
+A Docker container that hosts a simple APT repository over HTTP using nginx.

 ## Packages